Learning to Defer in Congested Systems: The AI-Human Interplay: Introduction

-To capture the impact of limited human capacity, we assume that posts that are admitted (deferred) by the AI wait in a review queue.
-At the end of a period, one post in the queue is scheduled for review; the review is completed in this period with a probability $\mu_kN(t)$ which depends on both the type-dependent per-reviewer service rate $\mu_k$ \footnote{Service rates can be different across types.
-For example, it may be faster to review a text than a video post.} and the fluctuating capacity of reviewers $N(t)$.
-We assume that a type-$k$ post is viewed only within $\ell_{k}$ periods since its arrival and only if it is not removed.

-We measure the \emph{loss} of a policy by comparing it to an omniscient benchmark that keeps benign posts ($c_j \leq 0$) and removes harmful posts ($c_j > 0$).
-Note that this omniscient benchmark is not limited by capacity, which means that we need a capacity-constrained benchmark to argue about the efficiency of our policies.
-As a result, we define the \emph{average regret} of a policy by comparing its time-averaged loss to a fluid benchmark that incorporates time-varying capacity constraints.
+We measure the \emph{loss} of a policy by the sum of absolute costs of all jobs eventually misclassified (our results extend to other objectives that also capture jobs' holding costs; see Remark~\ref{remark:holding_loss} and Appendix~\ref{app:holding-cost}).
+To capture the capacity constraint, we consider a fluid benchmark incorporating time-varying capacity constraints and define the \emph{regret} of a policy as its additional loss to this fluid benchmark.
+The goal is to design policies whose regret is sublinear in the number of jobs $T$.

-\paragraph{Balancing idiosyncrasy loss with delays.} As typical in complex learning settings, we start by assuming knowledge of the latent parameters (i.e., the cost distributions $\set{F}_k$).
-The classification decision is then to keep the post $j$ if and only if the expected cost of its type is negative: $h_{k(j)}<0$.
-Of course, deferring a post to human reviewers can improve upon this ex-ante classification decision as human reviewers can observe the true cost.
-The admission decision should thus identify the posts that would benefit the most from this more refined observation.
-If all types have equal variance and costs are normally distributed, the human reviewing capacity is more efficiently allocated when it focuses on borderline posts, i.e., $h_{k(j)}$ close to $0$, as borderline types have higher probability that the true cost of their posts has a different sign from their expected cost (which would lead to a different classification by the omniscient benchmark).
-This intuition drives the design of admission policies in existing content moderation practice \cite{makhijani2021quest,Avadhanula2022} that operate based on two thresholds: a post $j$ is rejected (resp. accepted) without admission if its expected cost $h_{k(j)}$ is above the higher (resp. below the lower) threshold and is admitted for human review if it lies between the two thresholds.
-A more detailed comparison to these works is provided in Appendix~\ref{app:intro}.
+\paragraph{Balancing idiosyncrasy loss with delays.} As typical in complex learning settings, we start by assuming knowledge of the latent parameters (i.e., the cost distributions $\{\set{F}_k\}_{k \in \set{K}}$).
+The classification decision is to keep a job $t$ if and only if its expected cost is negative: $c_{\kappa(t)}<0$.
+Of course, deferring a job to human reviewers can improve upon this ex-ante classification decision as human reviewers can observe the true cost.
+The admission decision should thus identify the jobs that would benefit the most from this more refined observation.
+Existing practice (Section~\ref{sec:contri-content}) auto-deletes jobs with predicted costs higher than a threshold and prioritizes the review of remaining jobs based on these predictions.
+That said, this static-threshold heuristic does not allow the system to adapt to time-varying arrival patterns of jobs and fluctuating human capacities that arise in practice (see \cite[Figure~2]{makhijani2021quest}).
+In particular, the number of jobs below the threshold may be either too large resulting to significant delays in the review system or too small resulting in misclassifications for some non-admitted jobs that could have been prevented if they were admitted.